johnsonstephan/smart-contract-security-researcher-portfolio/vulnerabilities-and-safeguards/insecure-randomness/randomness-guessing/README.md

 ### 3.1. <a name='RandomVulnerabilitiesGuessing.sol'></a>RandomVulnerabilitiesGuessing.sol

-1. Develop the game contract (RandomVulnerabilitiesGuessing.sol) by allowing users to guess a number and win the balance if their guess is correct.
+1. Develop the game contract `RandomVulnerabilitiesGuessing.sol` by allowing users to guess a number and win the balance if their guess is correct.

+### 3.2. <a name='Attack.sol'></a>Attack.sol

+1. Develop the attack contract `Attack.sol` by allowing the attacker to drain the game contract of its funds by predicting the winning number.

 ## 4. <a name='Testing'></a>Testing